Senior Living History: 1930 - 1939

 Legislators Debate Institutionalization

-One of the big debates in the development of the Social Security Act legislation was how to provide assistance to the poor elderly while getting rid of the poorhouse system that had become so problematic.
-The National Advisory Council was quite sure they did not want to encourage care in the poorhouses.
+One of the big debates in the development of the Social Security Act legislation was how to assist the poor elderly while getting rid of the problematic poorhouse system.
+The National Advisory Council was sure they did not want to encourage care in the poorhouses.
 One way to do that was to give individuals cash payments, which they called “pensions”, that would hopefully allow the recipients to remain in their own homes.

 “Old folks homes present a traditional and popular escape for some, but are altogether unacceptable for sound psychological reasons to many.
 Institutional care will always be needed for some proportion of the aged.
 This may be easily admitted in the case of those who are incapacitated either physically or mentally, but may be optional with healthy old men and women, depending upon their comparative sense of gregariousness.
 On the other hand the public poorhouse will be condemned by most and, in fact, has been one of the most potent factors in popularizing better methods of provision.